olaplace/PilotHome/README.md

 ### Prerequisite
 You need to have:
 - A running MarkLogic database
-- node.js installed (npm is installed with node.js)
+- node.js installed (npm is installed with node.js).
+Node can be installed from here: *https://nodejs.org/*
 - Express installed

 ### Installation